paris-saclay-cds/ramp-workflow/doc/data.rst

     df_public_test.to_csv(os.path.join('data', 'public', 'test.csv'), index=False)

 Note that the private training data was also used as the public data, due to the small size of this dataset.
-At this stage we have 4 files:
+At this stage we have 4 files in the ``data/``
+directory:

 * ``train.csv`` - private training data.
 * ``test.csv`` - private testing data. **This should never be made public.**